Nin3s/discord_bot/README.md

 The code listed has the token removed.

 Update 5/21/2023: I have decided to convert all the python code into javascript.
-While python was much easier to work with, I wanted to learn js in a way that was fun for me.
+While python was much easier to work with, I wanted to learn js in a way that was fun for me, especially since slash commands are now a thing and I've yet to try and implement it.